 Davis, who had championed the cause of black prisoners and was friends with George Jackson, was indicted in the crime but went into hiding.
 One of the Federal Bureau of Investigation’s most wanted criminals, she was apprehended only two months later.
 Her trial began in March 1972 and drew international attention because of the weakness of the prosecution’s case and obvious political nature of the proceedings.
 In June 1972, she was acquitted of all charges.

 After leaving the criminal justice system, she returned to teaching and writing and in 1980 was the vice-presidential candidate of the U.S. Communist Party.
 In 1991, she became a professor in the field of the history of consciousness at the University of California at Santa Cruz.
 Four years later, she was appointed a presidential chair at the university amid controversy that stemmed from her communist and black militant background.
 Her writings include Angela Davis: An Autobiography and Women, Race, and Class.
-Though no longer a member of the Communist Party, Davis continues to be active in politics, most notably speaking out against the death penalty.
+Though no longer a member of the Communist Party, Davis continues to be active in politics, most notably speaking out against incarceration and the death penalty.